Planned Parenthood sues Indiana over abortion clinic requirements

 The requirements violate a woman’s constitutional right to privacy, equal protection and are “arbitrary and irrational” in violation of a woman’s right to due process, the lawsuit said.

 The two-pill abortion medication called RU-486 has been legally available in the United States since 2000.
-By 2008 it accounted for about one-fourth of U.S. abortions performed before nine weeks of gestation, according to the Guttmacher Institute, a research group that supports the right to abortion.
+By 2008 it accounted for about a quarter of U.S. abortions performed before nine weeks of gestation, according to the Guttmacher Institute, a research group that supports the right to abortion.

-As approved by the Food and Drug Administration, the drugs are dispensed by prescription directly from a physician.
-They are not available in pharmacies.
+In the Arizona case, the U.S. Ninth Circuit Court of Appeals in San Francisco affirmed that the law robs individuals on Medicaid of the ability to choose healthcare services.
+The law would have stopped Medicaid funding for all procedures to any healthcare provider who performed abortions.

+The bill targeting Planned Parenthood was signed into law in May 2012 by Republican Arizona Governor Jan Brewer, with the strong backing of socially conservative lawmakers.
+It came as part of nationwide moves by abortion opponents to defund groups like Planned Parenthood and other abortion providers.